agrc/metadata-asset-tracking-tool/metadata/energy/oil_gas_wells_paths.md

 ### What is the dataset?

 Oil and gas wells in Utah are managed by the Utah Department of Natural Resources [Division of Oil, Gas and Mining](https://ogm.utah.gov/) (OGM).
-This dataset contains polyline drill paths for oil and gas wells.
+This dataset contains polyline drill paths for a variety of oil and gas wells, including both horizontally and vertically drilled wells.
 Other oil and gas well data can be found on the SGID [Energy Data Index](https://gis.utah.gov/products/sgid/energy/).

 ### What is the purpose of the dataset?